alamine53/myhugowebsite/content/_index.md

 I am a ML Engineer at the Dallas Mavericks, where I develop AI models for improving performance.
 Prior to joining the Mavs, I worked at the International Monetary Fund, where I built crisis prediction models for risk management and contingency planning.

-I have a BA in Economics from the American University of Beirut and hold a Master's in Applied Economics from Georgetown University.
+I have a BA in Economics from the American University of Beirut and a MA in Applied Economics from Georgetown University.
 Previously, I was a member of Lebanon's National Team that won 5th in [FIBA Asia 2010](https://basketball.asia-basket.com/player/Ramzy-Al-Amine/Lebanon/Lebanese-U18-National-Team/204964) .

-I am also the creator of [HelpLebanon.carrd.co](https://helplebanon.carrd.co), a website that saw more the 2 million visitors in the wake of the Beirut blast on August 4th, 2020.
+I am also the creator of [HelpLebanon.carrd.co](https://helplebanon.carrd.co), a website that saw 2.6 Million visitors in the wake of the 2020 Beirut explosion.
+(More on this below)

 ## Publications